tareqimbasher/NetPad/README.md

 All Pull Requests, feedback and contributions are welcome!
 Please read the [Contributing guidelines](./CONTRIBUTING.md) for more information about how to contribute and build/run the project.

-Also a special thanks to the NetPad's wonderful <a href="https://github.com/sponsors/tareqimbasher">
+A special thanks to NetPad's wonderful <a href="https://github.com/sponsors/tareqimbasher">
 sponsors</a>.
 Sponsorships help pay for macOS builds and helps me maintain this project.

 <a href="https://github.com/mattjcowan"><img src="https://github.com/mattjcowan.png" width="50px" alt="mattjcowan" /></a>